Clock synchronization with correlated photons: Introduction

 Quantum communication networks, which involve tight timing budgets in the optical and electronic domains, are also a prime example for the need for accurate synchronisation of remote parties.
-In classical communication networks, the Network Time Protocol (NTP) achieves synchronization with accuracy down to milliseconds \cite{Mills.2011} or nanoseconds through the Global Navigation Satellite System (GNSS) \cite{Berceau.2016}.
-High-bit-rate QKD systems however operate at the level of picosecond timescales, and inevitably call for even better synchronization \cite{Tomita.2010}.
-In state-of-the-art QKD systems this is typically achieved by auxiliary pulsed lasers \cite{Yin.2020,Chen.2021,Liao.2017} or stable references \cite{Wengerowsky.2020}, like Rubidium clocks \cite{Marcikic.2006,Steinlechner.2017,Shi.2020} or GNSS \cite{Ursin.2007,Ecker.2021}.
-Specialized classical infrastructure together with novel implementation of the high-precision White Rabbit protocol\cite{Dierikx.2016} may reach sufficient performance as well\cite{Wahl.2020}.
-All together, these auxiliary components create a significant resource overhead that reduces scalability \cite{Diamanti.2016} or applicability in space due to tight power consumption and weight constraints \cite{Oi.2017,Kerstel.2018}.
+In classical communication networks, the network time protocol (NTP) ensures synchronization with accuracy down to milliseconds \cite{Mills.2011}, and the Global Navigation Satellite System (GNSS) \cite{Berceau.2016} can reduce this to nanoseconds.
+Modern high-bit-rate QKD systems, however, operate at picosecond timescales, and inevitably call for even better synchronization \cite{Tomita.2010}.
+In state-of-the-art QKD experiments , this is typically achieved by auxiliary pulsed lasers \cite{Yin.2020,Chen.2021,Liao.2017} or stable references \cite{Wengerowsky.2020}, like rubidium clocks \cite{Marcikic.2006,Shi.2020} or GNSS \cite{,Steinlechner.2017,Ursin.2007,Ecker.2021}.
+Specialized classical infrastructure together with the White Rabbit protocol \cite{Dierikx.2016} may reach sufficient performance as well \cite{Wahl.2020}.
+All together, the requirement for auxiliary components create a resource overhead that reduces the scalability \cite{Diamanti.2016} of networks in fiber and even applicability in space, due to the tight constraints on power consumption and weight \cite{Oi.2017,Kerstel.2018}.
 Moreover, much like the case in classical telecommunication networks, these requirements are likely to increase further when considering advanced network protocols, e.g., quantum teleportation \cite{Ren.2017,Valivarthi.2016} and entanglement swapping \cite{Tsujimoto.2018,Pan.1998}.